 Hair Stylists & Makeup Artists

-This is one of the categories where tipping is highly encouraged!
+This is one of the categories where tipping is highly encouraged and usually expected!
 On average, a standard 20% is normal for tipping your glam squad for the day – and with good reason.
 These people make you look FABULOUS.
-While most stylists don’t mention tipping in their contract, it’s always a nice gesture, and according to our poll, most of them receive tips often.
+While most stylists don’t mention tipping in their contract, it’s always a nice gesture, and according to our poll, most stylists receive tips often.
 Other ways to thank your hair and makeup team are small gifts or gift cards for things like coffee.
 Because hey, these people are often up early to make sure you look amazing!

 Wedding Dress Boutiques & Alterations